liferay/liferay-frontend-projects/CONTRIBUTING/importing-a-project.md

 git commit --amend
 ```

-Finally, here is an example of a two-step import where we brought in two branches.
+Finally, here is an example of a three-step import where we brought in two branches and a wiki.
 The [js-toolkit](https://github.com/liferay/liferay-js-toolkit) had two active branches:

 -   The 3.x series, which is a ground-up rewrite and really a totally different product.
 This is the future of the toolkit, and was being developed on [the `3.x-WIP` branch](https://github.com/liferay/liferay-js-toolkit/tree/3.x-WIP).
 -   The 2.x series, which is still widely used, but effectively in maintenance mode.
 It was maintained on [the `master` branch](https://github.com/liferay/liferay-js-toolkit).